HIP ABNORMALITIES AND INJURIES CAUSING PAIN

 Sometimes, serious complications can result from a hip injury depending on the severity of the injury.

-Blood vessels may get injured during fractures, and depending on the accessibility of care and first aid treatments, there might be too much bleeding involved, resulting in hypovolemia.
+Blood vessels may get injured during hip fractures.
+Depending on the accessibility of care and first aid treatments, there might be a lot of bleeding involved.

 Femoral Vascular Necrosis

 As a result of some fractures, mostly those of the femoral neck, blood supply to the hip joint may be cut off leading to necrosis.
 This complication depends on the type of fracture and the specific anatomy of a person’s blood supply to the head of the femur bone.
 Other complications that may occur include:

 Treatments for Hip Injuries and Hip Pain